RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-liked-specific-post.md

 1. [**Connect with users who liked posts in new feeds**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-connect-with-people-who-liked-posts-in-new-feeds)
 2. [**Connect with users who commented posts in new feeds**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-connect-with-people-who-commented-on-posts)
 3. [**Connect with targeted connections**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-connect-with-targeted-connections)
-4. **Connect with people who liked some post**
+4. **Connect with people who liked specific post**

-# Connect with people who liked some post
+# Connect with people who liked specific post
 You can connect with users who liked some specific post.
 When you select the “**Post**” option from “**Connect with users who liked**” options, all search filter like keywords, locations, industries, companies etc are ignored.

 ![how to Connect with people who liked some post on LinkedIn with personal message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Connect-with-users-who-liked-on-some-posts-on-linkedin.png)